Table of contents

 Preserving and strengthening the role of nursing and midwifery care

-Our core mission is to ensure the proper functioning of the nursing and midwife profession, to draft legislation regulating this field, and to represent political positions that enable and ensure the professional development and advancement of nursing and midwifery care and the appropriate status of its providers in society.
+Our core mission is to ensure the proper functioning of the nursing and midwivery profession, to draft legislation regulating this field, and to represent political positions that enable and ensure the professional development and advancement of nursing and midwifery care and the appropriate status of its providers in society.
 In addition, we monitor and participate in nursing and midwifery education and develop research efforts in this field.
 By organizing professional courses and training, we help our members to constantly grow their expertise and skills, as we realize that knowledge drives our strength, progress, and development.
-Through our activities, we are constantly contributing to the improvement of the quality, efficiency, and safety of patient medical care.
+Through our activities, we are constantly contributing to the improvement of the quality, efficiency, and safety of patient care.

 The values we believe in, respect, and continually uphold through our work are knowledge, care, solidarity, professionalism, responsibility, justice, communication, empathy, trust, safety, equality, advocacy, and partnership.